2020 Health Insurance Marketplace Calculator

 The premium tax credit helps lower your monthly expenses.
-This subsidy is available to people with family incomes between 100% and 400% of the poverty level who buy coverage through the Health Insurance Marketplace.
-These individuals and families will have to pay no more than 2.08% - 9.86% of their incomes for a mid-level plan (“silver”) premium.
+This subsidy is available to people with family incomes between 100% (1 times) and 400% (4 times) the poverty level who buy coverage through the Health Insurance Marketplace.
+These individuals and families will have to pay no more than about 2 to 10% of their incomes for a mid-level plan (“silver”) premium.
 Anything above that is paid by the government.
 The amount of your tax credit is based on the price of a silver plan in your area, but you can use your premium tax credit to purchase any Marketplace plan, including Bronze, Gold, and Platinum plans (these different types of plans are described below).
 You can choose to have your tax credit paid directly to the insurance company so that you pay less each month, or, you can decide to wait to get the tax credit in a lump sum when you do your taxes next year.

 Cost-sharing subsidies (also called “cost-sharing reductions”) help you with your costs when you use health care, like going to the doctor of having a hospital stay.
 These subsidies are only available to people purchasing their own insurance who make between 100% and 250% of the poverty level (and some Native Americans).
 If you qualify for a cost-sharing subsidy, you would need to sign up for a silver plan to take advantage of it.
 Unlike the premium tax credit (which can be used for other “metal levels”), cost-sharing subsidies only work with silver plans.
 With a cost-sharing subsidy, you still pay the same low monthly rate of silver plan, but you also pay less when you go to the doctor or have a hospital stay than you otherwise would.